tfwillems/HipSTR/README.md

 ## Speed
 HipSTR doesn't currently have multi-threaded support, but there are several options available to accelerate analyses:

 1. Analyze each chromosome in parallel using the **--chrom** option.
-For example, **--chrom chr2** will only genotype the BED regions on chr2
+For example, **--chrom chr2** will only genotype BED regions on chr2
 2. Split your BED file into *N* files and analyze each of the *N* files in parallel.
 This allows you to parallelize analyses in a manner similar to option 1 but can be used for increased speed if *N* is much greater than the number of chromosomes.
 3. If you have hundreds of BAM files, we recommend that you merge them into a more manageable number (10-100) using the `samtools merge` command.
 Large numbers of BAMs can lead to slow disk IO and poor performance